TOURETTE'S SYNDROME (TS)

 What is Tourette’s Syndrome?

-• Vocal Tics – Involuntary sounds, such as grunting, throat clearing, or uttering words or phrases.
+Involuntary sounds such as throat clearing, grunting, sniffing, or repeating words or phrases.

 The severity of tics can vary and typically emerge during childhood, with the most noticeable symptoms occurring between the ages of 5 and 10.
 Tics tend to fluctuate over time, sometimes becoming more noticeable during times of stress or excitement.